PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session Summaries.md

 | Lox     | y          |
 | Nyx     | y          |
 **How were the PC's handled for those not in attendance?**
+* Forge stayed in [[The Nameless Town at the Base of the Mountain]] while the party climbed the mountain

 ### Loot Obtained
 * Steelhardt prototype